locktopus-project/locktopus-website/docs/overview.md

 ## What problem does it solve?

 In a distributed system there _always_ is a need to coordinate access to resources.
 Without such, multiple processes may access the same resources at the same time (data race).
-This may lead to deadlocks, lost updates and consistency violations. **Locktopus** is a service that addresses this problem by serializing clients' access to conflicting resources.
-It receives a set of resources that need to be accessed from a client and locks them as soon as nobody is using them.
+This may lead to deadlocks, lost updates and consistency violations. **Locktopus** is a service that addresses this problem by serializing clients' access to resources.

 ## Features